 Instead of having to develop ten different reports for every sale region or for each different sales department, you can just create one detailed Power BI model and use row level security to make sure the correct people are provisioned to see what they are allowed to see.

 This obviously works really well for security purposes.
 But it’s also useful for privacy.
 Within larger organisations, you often need to develop reporting that goes up the chain, but only certain levels should be able to see certain things.
 Well, row level security helps out massively in that regard as well.

-I really recommend learning and understanding row level security really well.
+I highly recommend learning and understanding row level security really well.
 Make sure you know how to set it up from beginning to end.
-You really want to think about the set up before you start developing anything, as it can certainly change the shape of your report pages quite significantly, depending on the filters you end up putting in place when the row level security does its work.
+You should think about the set up before you start developing anything, as it can certainly change the shape of your report pages quite significantly, depending on the filters you end up putting in place when the row level security does its work.

 Check out the detailed example in the video to learn much more.